-Everyone at Phab has the right to be safe, to be treated with courtesy, dignity, and respect.
-There will be children and young people attending a Phab Holiday Project requiring assistance with personal and intimate care tasks, including toileting.
+Everyone who takes part on a Phab Residential Adventure has the right to be safe, to be treated with courtesy, dignity, and respect.
+There will be people attending who may require assistance with personal and intimate care tasks, including toileting.

-This document will identify and consider key issues when working with children and young people who have medical and physical dependency needs.
+Phab Ltd will identify and consider key issues when working with people who have medical and physical dependency needs.

-The purpose of this document is to set out a clear framework within which all children and young people receive the intimate and personal care they require in order to participate fully on a Phab Adventure Residential.
+The purpose of this policy is to set out a clear framework within which everyone receives the intimate and personal care they require in order to participate fully on a Phab Adventure Residential.
 As well as providing a clear policy statement, this document provides guidance for all people on a Phab Adventure Residential who provide intimate and personal care.